partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 ```

 Notice the new feature: `AT o`.
 While `p` ranges over the elements
-of the array `e.projects`, the variable `o` is assigned tot he index of
+of the array `e.projects`, the variable `o` is assigned to the index of
 the element in the array.
 The query returns:

 ```{include=tutorial/code/q13.output}